MinseokKim0813/Travel-Budget-Planner/README.md

 ## Prerequisites and Setup
 There’s no need to install anything, but you will need to set up **Google Colab**.

-Also, note that the feature uses authentication tokens, API keys, and an API secret from my account.
-If they expire, you’ll need to sign in to the **Amadeus API** and **Beacon Currency API** to get your own authentication tokens, API keys, and secrets.
+Also, note that I wrote the authentication tokens, API keys, and an API secret from my account at the top.
+If they expire or do not work, you’ll need to sign in to the **Amadeus API** and **Beacon Currency API** to get your own authentication tokens, API keys, and secrets.
 The links to the appropriate webpages are included in the **Google Colab** document.
+In Google Colab, add Amadeus API key as "Amadeus"; add Amadeus secret key as "AmadeusSecret"; and add Beacon Currency API key as "CurrencyBeacon".